Once you hike in the magnificent palm groves and meet the friendly Berber villagers of Todra Gorge... Morocco will never be the same for you.

 So why Todra Gorge?
 Draa Valley and Todra Gorge are widely considered the two most beautiful places in the Sahara Desert in Morocco.

-Due to time constraints, I was choosing between Todra Gorge and Aït Benhaddou, a UNESCO World Heritage site made famous in movies like Gladiator, Babel, The Mummy, Prince of Persia and many more.
+Due to time constraints, I had to choose between Todra Gorge and Aït Benhaddou, a UNESCO World Heritage site made famous in movies like Gladiator, Babel, The Mummy, Prince of Persia, and many more.

 Clearly, I was slightly saddened that I had to choose between the two.
 Don’t you just wish you could press pause on time during your trips so that they can be longer?
 Me too…

-In the end my friend and I decided to head to Todra Gorge, so we hopped on a bus and headed to Tinghir.
+In the end, after consulting with many locals and other travelers, my friend and I decided to head to Todra Gorge, so we hopped on a bus and headed to Tinghir.

 Todra Gorge is located in the eastern part of the Atlas Mountains, where the Todra River and the Dades River have carved out a narrow canyon called Todra Gorge (sometimes spelled Todgha Gorge).